Enabling data model fields

 When a country is attempted to be removed from a field, an error message explains why the changes cannot be saved: Cannot update master field data: <field_name>.
 Cannot remove countries that could potentially be managed by a master data source: <country>.

-If you remove a country from the Managed by Customer section and then later enable the Veeva OpenData subscription for that country, the field is now mastered by the Veeva OpenData.
+If you remove a country from the Managed by Customer section and then later enable the Veeva OpenData subscription for that country, the field is now managed by Veeva OpenData.
 You can add the country back to the Managed by a Customer section.
-After the page is saved and reloaded, that country accurately displays in the Managed by a Master section.
+After the page is saved and reloaded, that country accurately displays in the Managed by a Master Data Source section.

 Enable Veeva OpenData fields

-To enable Veeva OpenData fields for local or third party master data:
+To enable Veeva OpenData fields for local or third party data source: